Justmarkets Celebrates Key Milestones From 2024

-Dubai - The outgoing year marked the company's 12th anniversary, a milestone underscoring JustMarkets' long-standing presence in the financial sector.
+The outgoing year marked the company's 12th anniversary, a milestone underscoring JustMarkets ' long-standing presence in the financial sector.
 Over these years, the broker achieved numerous victories, earned 50+ awards, and welcomed more than 2 million traders from 180+ countries.
 They remain focused on growth, aiming even higher in the upcoming year.

 Throughout 2024, JustMarkets actively engaged with the global trading community by participating in key industry events, including the iFX Expo, Mumbai Expo, and Dubai Expo.
 These platforms provided opportunities to connect with stakeholders, clients, and partners, further solidifying JustMarkets' position in fintech.